chill1Penguin/er605v2_openwrt_install/README.md

 > **After the install, you will NOT be able to use the recovery mode of the ER605 to flash a factory image to recover from a bad install.
 You will need to use ubiformat to reflash your mtd3 (firmware) partition if you ever want to restore to the default firmware.**

 > [!IMPORTANT]
-> **DO NOT connect the router to the internet.** If you do you will need an uknown signed token that is generated online to access the router through SSH.
+> **DO NOT connect the router to the internet.** If you do you will need an unknown signed token that is generated online to access the router through SSH.
 To avoid this do not connect the router to the internet and execute this procedure conecting it only to your PC through LAN port.

  1. Enable SSH on your ER605 by logging into the web configuration GUI, navigating to System Tools > Diagnostics > Remote Assistance, and enabling Remote Assistance.
  2. Generate your shell password by clicking [here](https://chill1penguin.github.io/er605v2_openwrt_install/er605rootpw.html).